 While Anti Wrinkle Injections are well known for its anti-wrinkle properties, some fine lines, such as ‘smokers lines’ – the lines around the folds of the mouth – can be difficult to eliminate.
 Luckily, fillers like which are less viscous and far more fluid, have been used to great effect on fine lines like smokers’ lines.
 Unfortunately, this product will only last around three months.

 While we often hear about liposuction and removing fat to stay young, in the face, losing fat actually makes us age, especially in the cheek region.
-But while in the past, augmenting cheeks was purely the domain of a plastic surgeon, today the process of implanting synthetic cheek bones under general anaesthetic is considered unnecessary in most cases.
+But while in the past, augmenting cheeks was purely the domain of liposuction specialists, today the process of implanting synthetic cheek bones under general anaesthetic is considered unnecessary in most cases.
 With a few carefully chosen injections, a skilled cosmetic physician can now create full checks that create dramatically improved facial harmony.
 However, because this procedure (as with lip or fine line injections) requires a level of artistry, it is again important that you find a highly qualified practitioner who has an excellent understanding of facial proportions, bone structure, and proven skill with injectables in cheek augmentation.

 For cheeks, the correct density of filler is important to provide incredible volume to the cheek and mid-face region.
 Our fillers will last anywhere from 9 to 12 months on average, with some eve lasting up to 24 months.